lorenzo-stoakes/review-scripts/README.md

 * `review-build` - Simple script to configure and build the kernel using the configuration/build hooks.

+* `review-rebuild` - Same as `review-build` but runs `review-reconfig` first, resetting the config and rebuilding the kernel from scratch.

+* `review-rebuild-debug` - Same as `review-rebuild` but uses `review-reconfig-debug` to build a kernel with extra debug checks.

 * `review-config` - Simple script to configure the kernel using the configuration hook.